Mike20403/skiplinow-fe/README.md

 - Node.js and npm (Node Package Manager) installed.
 You can download them from [Node.js official website](https://nodejs.org/).
 - Firebase project setup for backend services.
 You can create a new project on the [Firebase Console](https://console.firebase.google.com/).
+- Twilio is required in this repository for SMS verification.

 ## Installation